Bali Memorial

 Coogee Bali Commemoration Ceremony

 On 12 October each year, family, friends and the local community come together to remember those lost in the 2002 Bali Bombings.
-It is also a time to celebrate life and resilience.

 For any media enquiries, please contact the Council’s Communication team: